rdpeng/effortreportweb/content/post/2017-06-08-impact-score.md

 * Please submit **one page**.
 This can be Specific Aims page, a Project Summary, or an Objectives page (or equivalent).
 Anything longer will be deleted immediately.

-* If you are a student or postdoctoral fellow, we will look at fellowship applications where research is proposed (but please keep it to one page).

 * A cover letter/email providing background/context is okay but not required.

 * Please submit a PDF file only.
 It just makes our lives easier.